-Administration of Athletic Training (2) (F)
+Administration of Athletic Health Care (2) (F)

-[Pe 406] This is a junior/senior level course that will examine the administrative competencies and proficiencies associated with the profession of athletic training.
+[Pe 406] This is a junior/senior level course that will examine the administrative competencies and proficiencies associated with the profession of athletic health care.
 This includes health care administration, professional development and responsibilities.
 Prerequisite: ATTR-2213.

-Pharmacology in Athletic Training (2)(F)
+Pharmacology in Athletic Health Care (2) (F)

-[Pe 407] This course is designed to provide the student with the cognitive and psychomotor competencies that relate to the pharmacology and the athletic trainer.
-Prescription and over-the-counter medications common in the practice of athletic training will be discussed.
+[Pe 407] This course is designed to provide the student with the cognitive and psychomotor competencies that relate to pharmacology and athletic health care.
+Prescription and over-the-counter medications common in the practice of athletic health care will be discussed.
 Prerequisites: EXSC-2263 and EXSC-3366.

-Advanced Athletic Training Clinical Practicum I (3) (F)
+Advanced Athletic Health Care Clinical Practicum I (3) (F)

-[Pe 412] This course is designed to give the student the practical experience necessary for athletic training.
-Students will be expected to demonstrate successful completion of specific clinical proficiencies and psychomotor competencies as identified by the NATA Educational Council.
-Students are encouraged to practice these proficiencies and competencies during their assigned clinical rotations.
+[Pe 412] This course is designed to give the student the practical experience necessary for athletic health care.
 Prerequisites: ATTR-3313, ATTR-3364, and ATTR-4406.
 In addition to these course prerequisites, students must also possess a current CPR for the Professional Rescuer certificate.

-Advanced Athletic Training Clinical Practicum II (3) (S)
+Advanced Athletic Health Care Clinical Practicum II (3) (S)

-[Pe 413] This course is designed to give the students the practical experience necessary for athletic training.
-Students will be expected to demonstrate successful completion of specific clinical proficiencies and psychomotor competencies as identified by the NATA
+[Pe 413] This course is designed to give the students the practical experience necessary for athletic health care.
+Students will be expected to demonstrate successful completion of specific clinical proficiencies and psychomotor competencies Prerequisite: ATTR-4412.

-Educational Council.
-Students are encouraged to practice these proficiencies and competencies during their assigned clinical rotations.
-Prerequisite: ATTR-4412.
 In addition to this course prerequisite students must also possess a current CPR for the Professional Rescuer certificate.